You’ve undoubtedly heard that paints never expire, but is this true for spray paints?

 Their spray cans also have a proprietary trigger that is comfortable for lengthy periods on projects.
 Rust-Oleum has a 3-year shelf life (unopened) from the manufacturing date on the bottom of the can.

-Krylon is another paint that we can use for industrial and residential DIY projects.
+Krylon is another paint we can use for industrial and residential DIY projects.

 It’s great for metal coatings and rust protection.

 It can also be multifunctional, and we can use it on various surfaces, including wood, plastic, and more.
-With proper care and storage, Krylon claims a shelf life of 3 to 4 years from the date of manufacturing
+With proper care and storage, Krylon claims a shelf life of 3 to 4 years from the manufacturing date.